satyaki-mitra/text_authentication/README.md

 ## 📝 Abstract

-**AI Text Authentication Platform** is a research‑oriented, production‑minded MVP that detects and attributes AI‑generated text across multiple domains using a multi‑metric, explainable ensemble approach.
-The platform is designed for reproducibility, extensibility, and real‑world deployment: model weights are auto‑fetched from Hugging Face on first run and cached for offline reuse.

-This README is research‑grade (detailed math, methodology, and benchmarks) while being approachable for recruiters and technical reviewers.
+**TEXT-AUTH** is a research-oriented, production-minded **text forensics system** that evaluates written content using multiple independent linguistic, statistical, and semantic signals.

+Rather than claiming authorship or identifying a generation source, the platform performs **evidence-based probabilistic assessment** of textual consistency patterns.
+It reports confidence-calibrated signals, uncertainty estimates, and human-interpretable explanations to support downstream decision-making.

+TEXT-AUTH is designed as a **decision-support and forensic analysis tool**, not a binary classifier or attribution oracle.

+- *For Architectural details, see [Architecture](docs/ARCHITECTURE.md).*
-*For detailed technical documentation, see [Technical Docs](docs/BLOGPOST.md).
-For research methodology, see [Whitepaper](docs/WHITE_PAPER.md).*
+- *For detailed technical documentation, see [Technical Docs](docs/BLOGPOST.md).*
+- *For research methodology, see [Whitepaper](docs/WHITE_PAPER.md).*
+- *For API documentation, see [API Documentation](docs/API_DOCUMENTATION.md).*

 ---

 ## 🚀 Overview

-**Problem.** AI generation tools increasingly produce publishable text, creating integrity and verification challenges in education, hiring, publishing, and enterprise content systems.
+**Problem.** Modern text—whether human-written, assisted, edited, or fully generated—often exhibits patterns that are difficult to evaluate using binary classifiers.

-**Solution.** A domain‑aware detector combining six orthogonal metrics (Perplexity, Entropy, Structural, Semantic, Linguistic, Multi-perturbation stability) into a confidence‑calibrated ensemble.
-Outputs are explainable with sentence‑level highlighting, attribution probabilities, and downloadable reports (JSON/PDF).
+**Solution.** A domain-aware analysis system combining six orthogonal evidence signals (Perplexity, Entropy, Structural, Semantic, Linguistic, Multi-perturbation stability) analysis into a confidence‑calibrated ensemble.
+Outputs are explainable with sentence‑level highlighting, and downloadable reports (JSON/PDF).

 **Live Deployment Link:** [AI Text Authenticator Platform](https://huggingface.co/spaces/satyaki-mitra/AI_Text_Authenticator)